 The Domestic Legal Framework on the Right of Peaceful Assembly

 Article 52 of the 2007 Constitution of Montenegro governs the right to freedom of assembly:

 The freedom of peaceful assembly, without approval, with prior notification of the competent authority shall be guaranteed.

 The freedom of assembly may be temporarily restricted by the decision of the competent authority in order to prevent disorder or execution of a criminal offence, threat to health, morality or security of people and property, in accordance with the law.

 The 2005 Public Assembly Act is the primary legislation governing assemblies in Montenegro.
 Article 3 defines peaceful assembly as "any organized gathering of more than 20 citizens held in a public place for the purpose of expressing political, social and other beliefs and interests".

-Article 6 requires the organizer to submit an application to hold a peaceful assembly not later than five days in advance.
+Article 6 requires the organiser to submit an application to hold a peaceful assembly not later than five days in advance.